Vince-0/btcnman/README.md

 1. Make sure the `JWT_SECRET` is set in the `.env` file
 2. Try clearing your browser's local storage and logging in again
 3. Check that the backend server is running and accessible

+#### UI Layout Issues
+If the navigation sidebar doesn't appear on all pages:

+1. The application now uses a template-based layout approach to ensure the sidebar persists across all pages
+2. If you're developing new pages, make sure they don't override the template layout
+3. The sidebar is automatically hidden on authentication pages (login, register) for a better user experience

 ## Deployment